-The Department will undertake, for the benefit of the beneficial owners and the Registered Owners of the 2013A Bonds, to provide, or cause to be provided, certain financial information and operating data and to provide notices of certain material events.
-Such financial information and operating data will be transmitted to the Municipal Securities Rulemaking Board (the "MSRB") using its Electronic Municipal Market Acess System (EMMA).
+The Department will undertake, for the benefit of the beneficial owners and the Registered Owners of the 2015B Bonds, to provide, or cause to be provided, certain financial information and operating data and to provide notices of certain material events.
+Such financial information and operating data will be transmitted to the Municipal Securities Rulemaking Board (the "MSRB") using its Electronic Municipal Market Access System (EMMA).
 Any notice of material events will also be transmitted to the MSRB using EMMA.
 The form of the undertaking is set forth in Appendix H, "Form of Continuing Disclosure Agreement".
 This undertaking is being made in order to assist the underwriters in complying with Rule 15c2-12 of the Securities and Exchange Commission.

-Neither the Department nor the Division of Bond Finance has failed to make any disclosures required by Rule 15c2-12.
+Neither the Department nor the Division of Bond Finance has failed, in the previous five years, to comply in all material aspects with any prior disclosure undertakings.